godotengine/godot-docs/tutorials/3d/fps_tutorial/part_two.rst

 From there click the little green plus to add a function callback point at the current position.
 Then click the "enable editing of individual keys" button, the button with a plus at the bottom right side of the animation window.
 Select the newly created function callback point, put "animation_callback" into the name field and press ``enter``.
-Click the "enable editing of individual keys" button again to turn off individual key editing. so we cannot change one of the transform tracks by accident.
+Click the "enable editing of individual keys" button again to turn off individual key editing, so we cannot change one of the transform tracks by accident.

 .. tip:: Be sure to save your work!